 By gaining the expertise to navigate digital systems and use them to analyse company needs, you make yourself invaluable to any organisation.

-The demand for Information Systems Managers is so high, the job market is expected to grow by 15% year-on-year until 2024 – more than double the average for all occupations over that period.1
+According to the Bureau of Labor Statistics, the demand for Information Systems Managers is so high, the job market is expected to grow by 12% from 2016 to 2026 – faster than average compared to all occupations over that period.
+1

 Information Systems Managers are often confused with Information Technology Managers.
 While the roles are related, they serve markedly different functions.